Booz Allen Hamilton Holding Corporation

 BAH

-Booz Allen Hamilton is a leading management and technology consulting firm primarily serving government clients.
+Booz Allen Hamilton provides management and technology consulting services, primarily to US government clients in the defense, security, and civil sectors.

 Investment Opinion: Should I buy BAH Today?